YoussefMostafaMohammed/QuantumLog/README.md

 # QuantumLog: A Telemetry & Logging System

-> QuantumLog is a scalable, multithreaded telemetry and logging system written in Modern C++17; designed with best architectural and implementation practices in mind.
-> It leverages both the power of Modern C++ and industry-standard libraries such as vSOMEIP and DLT to provide robust, high-performance logging and trace capabilities.
+QuantumLog is a scalable, multithreaded telemetry and logging system written in modern C++17.
+It can be built using **Docker** or **CMake** and supports **continuous integration** through **Jenkins**.
+Designed with best practices in both architecture and implementation, QuantumLog leverages the power of modern C++ along with industry-standard libraries like **vSOMEIP** and **DLT** to deliver robust, high-performance logging and tracing capabilities.

 ---

 ## Features
-- Support for multiple sources of data: through a file, a socket, or Ethernet/Wi-Fi via vSOMEIP.
+- Supports multiple data sources: files, sockets, or Ethernet/Wi-Fi via vSOMEIP.
-- Intuitive data formatting.
+- Provides intuitive data formatting.
-- Ability to display or store logs into multiple sinks: on the console, in a file, or exported to an AUTOSAR-compliant DLT Viewer.
+- Can display or store logs to multiple sinks: console, file, or AUTOSAR-compliant DLT Viewer.
 - Thread-safe architecture designed for scalability and real-time telemetry.
+- Build through Docker.
+- Continuous integration using Jenkins.

 ---